sathvik-spartan/Project-Maze-Runner/README.md

 | **Policy Iteration** | Dynamic Programming | Yes — full model             |
 | **Q-Learning**       | Model-Free RL       | No — learns by interaction   |

-Goal: analyze how planning (Policy Iteration) compares to learning from experience (Q-Learning) on the same environment.
+Primary Goal: analyze how planning (Policy Iteration) compares to learning from experience (Q-Learning) on the same environment.

 The agent starts in a fixed start cell and must navigate to a goal cell while avoiding obstacles and accruing penalty for each step (negative default reward).